HomeSite MapContact Us

 What is the turnaround time for a permit?

-Turnaround time for a permit is dependent upon the complexity of the logistics.
-We require a minimum of 24 hours notice for permits, although we will attempt to expedite any emergency requests.
+Turnaround time for a permit is dependent upon the complexity of the logistics and the location.

 top

-Is the permit fee applicable for all three jurisdictions?
+Is the permit fee applicable for both jurisdictions?

-Yes, it is an application fee of $100 per permit per 28 days, which covers Miami, Miami Beach and Miami-Dade County.
+Yes, it is an application fee of $125 per permit per 28 days, which covers Miami Beach and Miami-Dade County and several other Municipalities.

 top